Bavarian Nordic: Acquisitions

 In October 2019, it was announced that Bavarian Nordic would acquire travel vaccines Rabipur(/Rabavert) for rabies and Encepur for tick-borne encephalitis (TBE) from GlaxoSmithKline (GSK).
 In February 2023, it was announced that Bavarian Nordic would acquire travel vaccines Vivotif for typhoid fever and Vaxchora for cholera, in addition to a late-stage candidate for chikungunya, from Emergent BioSolutions.

 Marketed products and pipeline

-Bavarian Nordic's marketed products and pipeline, as of July 2020.
+Bavarian Nordic's marketed products and pipeline, as of June 2025.

 Associations

-Bavarian Nordic is a member of the Alliance for Biosecurity, a group of companies that work towards preventing and treating severe infectious diseases, especially those that present global security challenges.
+Bavarian Nordic is a member of the Medical Countermeasures Coalition, a group of companies, academic institutions, and other organizations dedicated to building an effective medical countermeasure enterprise through sound public policy and strong public-private partnerships.

 The company is a funding partner of the Bipartisan Commission on Biodefense, and a former donor to the Bipartisan Policy Center.